GSA/srt-fbo-scraper/docs/procedures.md

 The SRT System Administrator assumes all information security roles and responsibilities throughout the SLC.

+The SRT Team integrates the organizational information security risk management process into the system development life cycle activities documented here.

 The SLC is comprised of nine phases.
 Here we documented how the Solicitation Review Tool (SRT) is managed via SLC.

 ### Phase One – Solution Concept Development